shanedewitt/Scheduling/doc/README.txt

 - No handling of invalid access code when saving access slots.
 - No Ctrl-C & Ctrl-V handling
 - No Insert & Delete button handling
-- Grids don't respond to mouse wheel movement.
+- Grids don't respond to mouse wheel movement. (fixed in 1.5)
 - Appointment drag and drop to the same time at a different clinic doesn't work (complains that the patient already has an appointment at this time).
 - Appointment drap and drop between different windows doesn't cancel the original appointment.
 - Rebooking under certain conditions causes system hangs.
 Two issues: Program doesn't increment requested available appointment from VISTA, and doesn't deal properly with an appointment that doesn't have a access type (ie an appointment that is not in an Access block).
-- Can't make appointments longer than 240 minutes when using a linked Resource (PIMS issue)
-- Patient Appointment List shows cancelled appointments by default and doesn't indicate in any way that they are cancelled.
-- Patient Appointment List shows the names of the resources as the VISTA PIMS clinics, not what you called them in the Scheduling GUI; only for linked resources.
-- Speed issues
+- Speed issues (see below)
+- Date on Appt List header in Arabic doesn't show up correctly.
+- Error massages should be clearer for the end Users

 Other Bugs:
 Put them on the trac server where you got this software.